And we are back right here at a cutting edge of societal evolution.

 Sure.

-Bill Gertz for the Washington Times' latest book is enemies, back in just a second.
+Bill Goertz for the Washington Times' latest book is Enemies.

 Hey, welcome back.

-We are back on Open Line Friday with Bill Gertz of the Washington Times, they're talking to him about his uh latest book, Enemies, which is a chilling uh account of all of the Chinese spies that are stealing and securing secrets, sometimes with the assistance of Americans in the intelligence community.
+We're talking to him about his latest book, Enemies, which is a chilling account of all of the Chinese spies that are stealing and securing secrets, sometimes with the assistance of Americans and the intelligence community.

 China has secretly fired powerful laser weapons designed to disable American spy satellites by blinding the sensitive surveillance devices.

-Uh the hitherto unreported attacks have been kept secret by the Bush administration out of fear that it would damage attempts to co-opt China in diplomatic offensives against North Korea and Iran.
+The hitherto unreported attacks have been kept secret by the Bush administration out of fear that it would damage attempts to co-opt China in diplomatic offensives against North Korea and Iran.

-What uh this th this hasn't even appeared in the U.S. drive-by media.
+This hasn't even appeared in the U.S. drive-by media.

-This is uh that I've seen it's in the UK telegraph.
+This is that I've seen.

 They're firing lasers at our satellites.